objectionary/eo/README.md

 ### The EO Data Types Objects
 *The EO Programming Language* defines these data types objects: `bool`, `int`, `float`, `string`, `char`, and `array`.
 #### `bool` Data Type Object
 The `bool` data type object has two possible values: `true` and `false`.
 The `bool` data type object is used as a boolean value for performing logical operations.
+**Fully Qualified Name:** `org.eolang.bool` (the object is automatically imported, so no aliasing or FQN reference required).
 ##### Syntax
 The `bool` data type object values may be parsed by the EO compiler directly from the source code.
 The syntax rules for values are as follows.
 **EBNF Notation**